 I used to feel guilty when my new dreams overshadowed my old ones.
 I felt like I should have just been grateful for where I was and OK with staying there in the long run because it was something I've always dreamed of doing.
 But at some point, I realized that I was settling.
 Going into work for what was once my dream job felt robotic and automatic years down the line.

+It's easy to settle into what's comfortable, especially when you're good at it, so you don't have to face the fear of trying something new… again.
+It takes so much energy to accomplish one dream, we often even don't have the capacity to even think about what to do next.
 Actress, director, and unashamed awkward Black girl Issa Rae serves as a perfect reminder to never settle, no matter how great and glamorous something looks on paper.
 If you have a new dream, go for it; whether you accomplished your old one or not.
 Life changes and so do we.
 Many of us have learned that our dreams and aspirations change too.

 I would think that Issa Rae would be happy to ride her mega-hit HBO's Insecure till the wheels fell off.
 It was a huge step after the web series Awkward Black Girl took over the internet.
 From the outside looking in, she's set for life.